eezipc/fullstackframeworks-django/README.md

 11: The site is now successfully deployed.

 ## Credits
-* Theme was taken from https://startbootstrap.com/themes/stylish-portfolio/
-* Got inspiration from this video: https://www.youtube.com/watch?v=vVx1737auSE
-* Got inspiration from this video: https://www.youtube.com/watch?v=3DMMPA3uxBo
-* Got inspiration from this video: https://www.youtube.com/watch?v=3ZS7LEH_XBg
-* I used bits of code from this site and edited it for my site.
-Mainly on how to register new users and update profiles.
-All code is on run.py. https://github.com/andreeaiosip/click-a-book
+*
 ## Media

-All images are provided by www.unsplash.com and www.pexels.com
+* All images are provided by www.unsplash.com and www.pexels.com
+* Alot of the product images and text was taken from https://www.xlmoto.ie

 ## Code

-* Most of the code was learnt from Youtube, Udemy, Le Wagon because the Code Institute videos were full of errors.
+* Most of the code was learnt from Youtube, Udemy and Le Wagon.
+* The Code Institute lessons on Django were excellent.
+Although they had set a low standard.
+* All credit for the videos must go to czk8780: https://github.com/ckz8780
 * Got alot of help from stackexchange https://stackexchange.com/
-* Back to top button came from here https://getflywheel.com/layout/sticky-back-to-top-button-tutorial/
+* Some of the code for the back to top button came from here
+* Alot of inspiration from Bootstrap: https://www.getbootstrap.com
+* Alot of help from W3Schools: https://www.W3Schools.com